callysto/infrastructure/PROCESSES.md

 make tutor/install
 ```

-## Building the Production edX Image
+## Creating a New Tutor Environment

+Creating a Tutor environment is required if you want to build a custom
+Tutor image.
+This is almost always required since our production edX
-Our edX environment uses a customized theme, which requires us to build a
+environment uses extra plugins and a customized theme.
-custom edX Docker image.
-The build files, based on Tutor, are stored in
-a private git repository located at https://git.cybera.ca/Callysto/edx-tutor-image.

-To begin, clone the directory:
+Unlike creating a new Terraform environment, there isn't a `make`
+command that creates a tutor environment.
+Instead, you clone it
+from Cybera's internal Git service.

+For example, to create an environment called `edx-prod`,  run
+the following:

 ```
 cd ~/work/callysto-infra/tutor